 The connection is protected using Transport Layer Security (TLS) protocol and SASL authentication layer.
-Secure Sockets Layer (SSL) protocols version 2.0 and 3.0 are not considered secure any more and are no longer supported.
+Secure Sockets Layer (SSL) protocols version 2.0 and 3.0 and TLS protocol versions 1.0 and 1.1 are not considered secure and are no longer supported.
 Both client and server authentication with certificates is used.
 Eurex Clearing uses server certificates signed by a trusted Certificate Authority.